openmusictheory/openmusictheory.github.io/cadenceTypes.md

 These unit-ending points of arrival are first grouped into *authentic cadences* and *half cadences*.
 An authentic cadence occurs when a rhythmic phrase ends with the harmonic progression **V<sup>(7)</sup>–I**.
 If the progression is in root position (*sol* to *do* in the bass voice) and melody accompanying this harmonic progression arrives on *do*, it is called a *perfect authentic cadence* (**PAC**).

 *Imperfect authentic cadences* (**IAC**) lack one or more of the aspects of closure (or finality) in a perfect authentic cadence.
 If the melody does not end on *do* but the harmonies are in root position, it is called a *root position IAC*.
 If the harmonies are not in root position it is called an *inverted IAC*.
-The harmonic progression viiº<sup>6–I, with *ti* to *do* in the melody and *re* to *do* in the bass, is another kind of IAC, sometimes called a "contrapuntal cadence."
+The harmonic progression **viiº</sup>6–I**, with *ti* to *do* in the melody and *re* to *do* in the bass, is another kind of IAC, sometimes called a "contrapuntal cadence."

 Phrases that end on **V** without progressing to **I** are called *half cadences*.
 These cadences typically contain *re* in the melody, though *ti* and *sol* are also possible points of melodic arrival.
 The **V** arrival of a half cadence is very often a triad, rather than a seventh chord, and it is always in root position.

 Differentiating between *perfect authentic cadences* (PAC), *imperfect authentic cadences* (IAC), and *half cadences* (HC) by ear and with a score is essential both to formal analysis and model composition.

+The cadence types above are based on the propulsive drive of the dominant harmony to its tonic.
+These cadences are the engines of tonality.
+In addition to the main cadence types above, the following are also encountered.

+A *plagal cadence* is defined by the progression **IV–I**.
+It frequently comes after a PAC as a way of counterpoising the dominant preparation of a major structural cadence.
+After attaining the tonic goal of the PAC, a confirming plagal cadence continues the flatward (counterclockwise) harmonic motion on the circle of fifths, overshooting the goal of the tonic by one position and landing on the subdominant.

+A *deceptive cadence* is a would-be authentic cadence in which the expected tonic is missing and another chord substitutes for it.
+Very frequently the deceptive chord is **vi** in major (**VI** in minor).
+Other possibilities include **IV** or **viiº7/V**.
+Frequently, the bass voice, and sometimes also the melody, still arrive to *do* as they would have in a perfect authentic cadence.
+In that case only the inner voices do not behave as they "should," and this increases the sense of "deception."

+An *evaded cadence* is defined by the progression **V**–**V</sup>4</sub>2–I</sub>6**.
+As such it actually just a type of inverted IAC, but it behaves much like a deceptive cadence and occurs frequently in actual music, which is why it gets its own terminology.

 ## Simple, compound, and double cadences